ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_authentication_flows.md

 *	Data Holders MAY support PKCE (**[RFC7636]**)
 * Data Holders MAY require **[RFC2196]**, if supported, to use **[PKCE]** and "code_challenge_methods_supported" as defined in **[RFC8414]** with S256 as the code challenge method.
 *	Data Holders that do not support **[PKCE]** MUST ignore PKCE claims and MUST NOT reject clients sending PKCE claims
-*	Data Holders MAY allow the Authorization Code Flow, if supported, in accordance with FAPI 1.0 Advanced and MUST require **[JARM]** and **[PKCE]**.
+*	Data Holders MAY allow the OIDC Authorization Code Flow, if supported, in accordance with FAPI 1.0 Advanced and MUST require **[JARM]** and **[PKCE]**.

 **From September 16th 2022 (FAPI 1.0 Migration Phase 2)**, the following requirements apply in addition to the July 4th 2022 requirements:

 *	Data Holders MUST support the OIDC Hybrid Flow
-*	Data Holders SHOULD support Authorization Code Flow.
+*	Data Holders SHOULD support OIDC Authorization Code Flow.
 * Data Holders MUST support **[RFC9126]** (PAR)
 *	Data Holders MUST support FAPI 1.0 Advanced Profile (**[FAPI-A]**)
 *	Data Holders MUST support PKCE (**[RFC7636]**)
 *	Data Holders MUST require the request object to contain an "exp" claim that has a lifetime of no longer than 60 minutes after the "nbf" claim
-* ID Tokens MUST be signed and MAY be encrypted when returned to a Data Recipient Software Product from the Token End Point, if the Data Holder supports the Authorization Code Flow in accordance with **[FAPI-A]**.
+* ID Tokens MUST be signed and MAY be encrypted when returned to a Data Recipient Software Product from the Token End Point, if the Data Holder supports the OIDC Authorization Code Flow in accordance with **[FAPI-A]**.
 * Authorisation request data MUST ONLY be accepted using PAR
 *	Data Holders MUST NOT cycle refresh tokens (rotation).
 In other words, Refresh Tokens should be issued with an "exp" equal to the sharing duration authorised by the Customer.
 *	Data Holders MAY retire "sharing_expires_at" and "refresh_token_expires_at" claims.